samjhill/describe-codebase/README.md

-# describe-codebase
+# test-codebase

 Recursively traverses a codebase and analyzes each file using GPT-4.
-It creates a description file for each code file, explaining it at a high level, then breaking down each method individually for inputs, outputs, and functionality.
+It creates a test file for each code file.

 ## Setup